Riley of the Rainbow Division

 Riley of the Rainbow Division is a 1928 American silent war comedy film directed by Bobby Ray and starring Creighton Hale, Al Alt and Pauline Garon.
 In Britain, it was released under the alternative title of Flappers in Khaki.

 Synopsis

 Following America's entry into World War I, two friends enlist as doughboys.
-However, their fiancées decide they want to marry them before they go off to war and enter their training camp in disguise.
+However, their fiancées decide they want to marry them before they go off to war.
+The women enter their training camp in disguise.
 They end up accompanying them to Europe where they become embroiled with German spies.